 Stiles Machinery sponsored the tour in conjunction with Homag China Golden Field Ltd. The tour began on Saturday, Feb.
 26, and runs through Saturday, March 5.
-Among the companies to be toured are: Kinwai Furniture, Oppein, Sogal, Royal Furniture, Fortune, Decca and Mingzhu Furniture.
+Among the companies to be toured are: Kinwai Furniture, Oppein (group picture), Sogal, Royal Furniture, Fortune, Decca and Mingzhu Furniture.

 The North American contingent participating on the tour also has had the opportunity to visit Lamma Island and enjoy a brief tour of Hong Kong before the departure to Mainland China.
 (Upcoming will be a visit to the Panda Zoo.)

 In addition to myself, those on the tour include: Craig Elias - executive vice president, AWI Quality Certification Corp.; Fari Vakili – owner, Cabinets by Design; Jay Streu - president & CEO, Mary Streu – vice president of operations, and Ann Duebner – vice president of sales & marketing, Eggers Industries; Peter Funder – president, Funder America Inc.; Tim Schad – chairman & CEO, and Mike Fedrigo - vice president of operations, Nucraft; Dan Sauder - vice president product & process engineering, and Steve Jones – vice president of manufacturing, Sauder Woodworking; Todd Wegman – president, Stevens Industries; Eric Wolff – president & CEO, the Stow Co.; Doug Clausen – president, and Jason Farver – vice president/architectural wood doors, VT Industries; Jim Elliker – owner, Victory Woodworks; and Ricardo Villarreal – vice president of engineering, WoodCrafters Home Products LLC.